Six Reasons No One Converts on Your B2B Search Ads

 Consider this ad from Emma email marketing:

 You’ll see that the PPC ad appears directly above the organic search result.
-And because the majority of website visitors can’t tell the difference between an ad and an organic result, they’re likely to click whatever is number one.
+Because the majority of website visitors can’t tell the difference between an ad and an organic result, they’re likely to click whatever is number one.

-However, if someone is searching for your company’s name in search, they’re already familiar with your company’s brand and product, or may be a customer.
-In either case, they’re likely seeking out a specific piece of information — and that piece of information might not end in a conversion.
+However, if visitors are searching for your company’s name on Google, they’re likely familiar with your company’s brand and product, or may already be customers.
+In either case, they’re likely seeking out a specific piece of information—and that piece of information might not end in a conversion.

 In short, bidding on your own name can lead to a lot of clicks but not a lot of conversions.
 Sometimes, bidding on your brand name is unavoidable, since your competition may very well be bidding on it too.
-What important is to have an understanding of the competitive search landscape, so that you can know where best to spend your advertising dollars.
+What important is to have an understanding of the competitive search landscape, so that you can know how to get the most out of your advertising dollars.

-3. Your Landing Page Doesn’t Have a Form
+3. Your Landing Page Doesn’t Have a Clear Call to Action

-How can you earn a conversion without a form?
-Your landing pages for PPC and display ads should send website visitors to a landing page that assures them they’ve come to the right place, and provides them with an easy way to make the next step.
+How can you earn a conversion without a clear call to action?
+Your landing pages for PPC and display ads should send your prospects to a landing page that assures them they’ve come to the right place that:

 In a simple Google search for “fundraising software,” an ad for “Donor Perfect” came up #1 in search as an ad.

-The ad sends visitors to a landing page that explains their differentiators and gives prospects a way to learn more via a short form:
+The ad sends visitors to a landing page that explains what makes them different and gives prospects a way to learn more via a short form:

 And for those individuals who don’t want to fill out the form, there’s a direct line they can call, too.

-On the flipside, we can take a look at Zendesk, whose landing page doesn’t have a form — and even the pages they link to don’t have a form.
+On the flipside, take a look at Zendesk, whose landing page doesn’t have a form — and even the pages they link to don’t have a form.
 Where do conversions happen?

-What’s even worse than sending individuals who click on an ad to a landing page without a form is sending them to your homepage.
-Asking website visitors to spend time navigating your website from a paid ad is asking a lot — and can lead to a lack of conversions.
+The only thing worse than sending prospects to a landing page without a clear call-to-action is sending them to your homepage.
+Asking website visitors to spend time navigating your website from a paid ad is asking a lot from them—and it can lead, at a minimum, to a lack of conversions, and at worst, a negative impression of your brand.

 Additionally, by sending them to your homepage, you’re likely not appealing to the exact pain point, question, or product they were searching for in the first place.
-Creating a landing page allows you to control the message and journey, which can lead to more conversions because the message better resonates with the searchers intent.
-You're creating a hole in your marketing funnel.
+Creating a landing page that’s relevant to the ad your prospect clicked on allows you to control the message and customer journey, which can lead to more conversions because the message better resonates with the searcher’s intent.
+You’re creating a hole in your marketing funnel.
+And it’s costing you.

 By sending searchers to your homepage, you’re not appealing to the exact pain point, question, or product they were searching for in the first place.

 There’s plenty of research that supports the fact that short forms get more conversions than long forms.
 This is especially true on digital ads.
 Try shortening the form on your landing pages to 5-7 form fields.
 Remember, you can always get more information later on in the process!
-The goal is to first get the conversion.
+The goal is to first get the conversion, and shorter forms are the best way to get there.

 And their PPC rival, Workfront, only asks for four: